Key Points

-Why Does Preventive Furnace Service Matter?
+Why Is Preventive Furnace Service Essential?

 Preventive Maintenance Saves You Money

-It Boosts Your Air Quality
+Preventive Maintenance Boosts Your Air Quality

-It Keeps You Cozy All Year
+Preventive Maintenance Keeps You Cozy All Year

-It Protects Your Home and Family
+Preventive Maintenance Protects Your Home and Family

-It's Beneficial for the Environment
+Preventive Maintenance Is Beneficial for the Environment

 How Often Should Furnaces Get Maintenance Checks?

-If you have a gas furnace, you need routine checkups — more often than you might realize.
-As a rule of thumb, it's best to seek maintenance once a year, in the fall.
-As the leaves change and the temperature starts to drop, your furnace could be in for a shock.
-You may not have used it for months, and you're about to start putting it through its paces every day.
-If you let a car sit unused in a garage all winter, you'd want to get an inspection before taking it across the country on a summer road trip.
-The same principle applies to your furnace.
-A professional should ensure everything is in top shape before winter approaches.
+Think about how you would handle a vehicle in a similar situation: If you let a car sit unused in a garage all winter, you'd want to get an inspection before taking it across the country on a summer road trip.
+The same principle applies to your furnace– a professional should ensure everything is in top shape before winter approaches.

 What Gas Furnace Parts Need Regular Inspections and Maintenance?